This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Heat oven to 350° F (177° C).
-Lightly grease a 5-inch baking dish (or use a dish of similar size) with cooking spray or butter.
+• Preheat oven to 350°F (177°C).
+Lightly grease a 5-inch baking dish or similar size with cooking spray or butter.

-• Mix together the egg, oil, sugars, applesauce, and vanilla in a medium-sized bowl.
+• In a medium bowl, mix the egg, oil, both sugars, applesauce, and vanilla.
 Stir in the zucchini.

-• Add the flour, cocoa powder, baking powder, baking soda, and salt.
-Stir until no flour remains, being careful not to overmix.
+• Add flour, cocoa powder, baking powder, baking soda, and salt.
+Stir just until no flour remains.

 • Stir in the chocolate chips.

-• Pour the batter into the baking dish and bake for 30 minutes.
-A toothpick inserted in the center should come out clean.
+• Pour batter into the prepared dish and bake for 30 minutes, or until a toothpick inserted in the center comes out clean.

-• Cool in the pan for 10 minutes.
-Remove from the pan and transfer to a wire cooling rack to cool completely.
+• Cool in the pan for 10 minutes, then transfer to a wire rack to cool completely.

-• Slice and top with powdered sugar, if using.
+• Slice and dust with powdered sugar, if desired.

 Notes

-• Stir the ingredients just until they are combined.
-Overmixing can cause bread to become dry and chewy.
+• Mix Gently: Stir just until combined.
+Overmixing can make the bread dry.

 Nutrition